nalinisingh922/Parametric-Point-Cloud/README.md

-Find the attcahed video link below for your refrence : https://vimeo.com/manage/videos/940828672/privacy
+Find the attcahed video link below for your reference : https://vimeo.com/manage/videos/940828672/privacy